Vladimir Putin 2018 presidential campaign: Shortlist

-On 7 May 2018, after inauguration, Vladimir Putin proposed to appoint Dmitry Medvedev as Prime Minister again.
+On 7 May 2018, after being inaugurated, Vladimir Putin proposed to appoint Dmitry Medvedev as Prime Minister again.

 Result

 Vladimir Putin, as expected, won the election, gaining 56,430,712 votes (more than 76%).
 This result was the largest in the history of the Russian presidential elections.

-The greatest result Putin received in Sevastopol, Chechnya, Tuva, Crimea, Kabardino-Balkaria and Dagestan, in each of these regions he gained more than 90%.
-The least result Putin received in Yakutia and Altai Krai, in these regions he scored a little more than 60%.
+Putin received the greatest share of votes in Chechnya, Crimea, Dagestan, Kabardino-Balkaria, Sevastopol and Tuva, and in each of these regions he gained more than 90%.
+In Yakutia and Altai Krai, Putin received only over 64% of votes.